Reminder: PEI Curling Hall of Fame to induct four curlers on Tues. Oct. 22nd in Stratford

 Angela (Roberts) Smith

 In 1986, curling out of Charlottetown Curling Club, Angela, playing third stone for Lori Robinson’s team, won her first PEI Junior Women’s Championship, with Anne Dillon at second and Cathy Campbell playing lead.
-They went to Red Deer, Alberta to represent PEI.
-In the same year, they also represented PEI at the Canada Winter games in Labrador City, with coach Cathy Dillon.
-The following year, 1987, the team repeated as PEI Junior Women’s Champions with Angela again at third, Anne Dillon at second, and lead Susan Dowling.
+They went to Rouyn-Noranda Quebec to represent PEI.
+They also represented PEI at the 1987 Canada Winter games in Sydney Nova Scotia, with coach Cathy Dillon.
+Also in 1987, the team repeated as PEI Junior Women’s Champions with Angela again at third, Anne Dillon at second, and lead Susan Dowling.
 This time they went to Prince Albert, Saskatchewan.

 In 1988 – Angela skipped her own team at the PEI Junior Women’s Championship, winning with Cathy Campbell at third, Anne Dillon playing second, and Gail MacNeil at lead.
 The foursome went to the North Shore Winter Club in North Vancouver, British Columbia as PEI representatives.